CAEA Student Scholarships

 • Travel costs

-CAEA will reimburse the student/family for the cost of art-related materials needed for the classes up to a maximum of $250 with submission of receipts.
+• The cost of art supplies needed for the program up to $250 with the submission of receipts

 Duane Hagen Scholarship and Laurel Burch Memorial Scholarship for High School Seniors